VesnaBozic/angular-theory/README.md

 ## Templates

+Angular Templates are written with HTML that contains Angular-specific elements and attributes.
+In combination with the model and controller's information, these templates are further rendered to provide a dynamic view to the user.

 A template is a HTML with some Angular pieces in it that tells Angular how to render a component.

 You define this template either inline or by file path.